 The standards include a set of anchor standards, corresponding grade-level outcomes and school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.
 You can see the full Social Justice Standards in the PDF version of this guide.

-Teaching Tolerance offers an array of teaching strategies to build literacy and social-emotional skills while exploring meaningful texts.
+Learning for Justice offers an array of teaching strategies to build literacy and social-emotional skills while exploring meaningful texts.
 Unlike conventional or scripted lesson plans, these strategies allow educators to select and combine vocabulary, reading, and speaking and listening activities, customizing a pathway that supports their instructional goals.

 Designed to measure student writing, civic engagement and critical literacy skills, student tasks are divided into two groups.
 "Write to the Source" tasks allow students to demonstrate their argumentative, explanatory and narrative writing skills by responding to customizable prompts.
 "Do Something" tasks empower them to take action in their school and community.